mchlkntrv/TeaPie/docs/docs/running-tests.md

 - **Collection Run** - If a **directory path** is provided, tool runs all **test cases** found in the specified folder and its subfolders.
 - **Single Test-Case Run** - If a `.http` **file path** is provided, then tool executes **only that specific test case**.

+Both single test case and collection runs follow these two main steps:

+1. **Structure Exploration** – TeaPie scans the directory or test-case structure to identify all test cases and related files.
+2. **Test Execution** – Each detected test is executed based on the provided configuration.

+## Advanced Usage

 For more advanced usage, here’s the full command specification:

 ```sh